Javadyakuza/TIP3-Docs/Deployments/Internal/Transfer.md

 # Transfer TIP-3 Tokens

-Now that we have minted some TIP-3 tokens, why not transfer them ?
-As explained [here](../External/Transfer.md), the transfer concept in the TIP-3 standard has two implementation which we will cover both of them.
-Its noticeable that both of this methods are implemented inside of the MultiWalletTIP-3 contract as well, so we will get our hands dirty with those.
+Now that we have minted TIP-3 tokens, it's time to transfer them.
+As explained in the [Transfer Using an Account](../External/Transfer.md) section, the TIP-3 standard has two implementations for the transfer concept, both of which we will cover.
+It's worth noting that both of these methods are implemented within the MultiWalletTIP-3 contract, so we will be exploring them in detail.

+## Step 1: Write Transfer Script

 <span  :class="LLdis"  >

-In the code sample below, we will demonstrate how to utilize the transfer functions of the TIP-3 standard using locklift and MultiWalletTIP3 contract:
+In the code sample below, we will demonstrate how to utilize both if the transfer functions of the TIP-3 standard using `locklift` tool and MultiWalletTIP3 contract:

 ::: info
 Before we start to write our scripts we need to make sure that there is a file named `04-transfer-tip3.ts` in the `script` folder in the project root.